dustinlyons/nixos-config/README.md

 # Overview
 Hey, you made it!
 Welcome. 🤓

 Nix is a powerful package manager for Linux and Unix systems that ensures reproducible, declarative, and reliable software management.
-This repository contains configuration that creates a general purpose developer environment that runs on MacOS, NixOS, or both simultaneously.
+This repository contains configuration that creates a general-purpose development environment that runs on MacOS, NixOS, or both simultaneously.

 It's also a good example of a MacOS Nix flake.
 If you aren't sure what a flake is, we'll get into that in a bit.